probcomp/GenDirectionalStats.jl/README.md

 ## Probability distributions on 3D rotations

+NOTE: These distributions report their densities with respect to the same base measure on `UnitQuaternion`s (the unnormalized Haar measure with normalizing constant 2 * pi^2).

 ###  Uniform distribution
 This is a uniform distribution on the unit 3-sphere a.k.a. normalized Haar measure.